clarkeste/Echoes-Wiki-Site/content/Databases/Talents/Talent Database.md

 Talents that involve Setbacks or Boosts; usually these refer Setbacks, add Setbacks to enemies, or add Boosts in certain situations.

 #### #-Talent-Ship
-These are Talents that are directly related to the [[Ship Combat|Ship]] mechanics.
+These are Talents that are directly related to the [[Ship Combat, and Vehicles|Ship]] mechanics.
 They have significant overlap with the aforementioned Mount category.

 #### #-Talent-Sneaky
 Talents that help when committing, well, sneaky activities.
 This can include stealing, staying out of sight, or most underhanded things in that vein.